 If you’ve ever visited a corn maze, you know the stalks are tall, the paths can be tricky and sometimes you may wonder if you’ll ever find your way out.
 But did you know these labyrinths are also a lesson in today’s technology-savvy agriculture?

 Corn mazes, a prime example of an agritourism enterprise, typically help to supplement family farm income.
 Most production farms stay busy year round, focusing on growing traditional grains such as corn, soybeans and wheat, and raising some livestock.
 The intricately designed corn mazes, often combined with pick-your-own produce or on-site markets, serve as a fun activity to draw tourists out of the city limits and onto the farm.

-Corn maze development takes long hours of precision planning.
-The mazes can be designed with traditional graphed-out methods or by using GPS (global positioning systems).
+Corn maze development takes long hours of precision planning, whether designed with traditional graphed-out methods or by using GPS (global positioning systems).

-While she still creates a design on a piece of grid paper, GPS technology and software facilitate the design being geo-referenced into an architectural computer-aided design program.
+Tracy Roberts, an Indiana corn maze designer, also starts by creating a design on a piece of grid paper.
+However, GPS technology and software facilitate the design being geo-referenced into an architectural computer-aided design program.
 The agreed-upon design appears on her computer screen with a dot telling her where she’s located when standing in the field.
 Driving around the field and following the computer screen designates where the design paths should be.